-- Communicate effectively, using the language, concepts and models of biotechnology. - Use the scientific method to define and solve problems independently and collaboratively. - Use a wide variety of laboratory techniques with accuracy, precision, and safety. - Accurately interpret scientific information. - Demonstrate proficient library, mathematical and computer skills in data gathering and analysis. - Apply scientific concepts to environmental and societal issues. - Apply their learning in an off-campus professional setting.
+- Communicate effectively, using the language, concepts and models of biotechnology. - Use the scientific method to define and solve problems independently and collaboratively. - Demonstrate accuracy, precision, and safety in a wide variety of laboratory techniques. - Accurately interpret scientific information. - Demonstrate proficient data gathering and analysis through library research and mathematical/computer skills. - Discuss scientific and ethical concepts that pertain to societal issues. - Apply their learning in an off-campus professional setting.